corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 Corda 5 introduces the `corda-dev-network-lib` test library, which you can use to run integration tests on your CorDapp.
 It connects your test code with the specified test network and its nodes.
 Do not use `corda-dev-network-lib` in production code.

-This guide provides you with a code you need to use to create a sample CorDapp.
-After creating and deploying your sample CorDapp to a local network, you will then create and run a Corda 5 network integration test for this app.
+This guide provides code to create a sample CorDapp.
+You'll create and deploy your sample CorDapp to a local network, then create and run a Corda 5 network integration test for the CorDapp.

 ## Before you start